focusretreatcenter/website/content/2022/quilting.md

 ### Quilting Retreat Day Pass

 Retreat event ticket, all meals, no overnight lodging.
 Price is $50 per day plus tax.
+Please purchase one ticket for each day you will attend.

 <a class="button button-primary myButton" href="https://www.eventbee.com/v/quilting-retreat/event?eid=216204845">Reserve Your Spot</a>